MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/u1-and-u2-transitions.md

 ### Device (US port)-initiated transitions

 A device can choose to initiate a transition from U0 to U1 or U0 to U2, as long as the capability is enabled by the software.
-If the device transitions a link to U1, the link can transition to U2 directly based on the U2 timer of the DS port (described in [Direct Transition from U1 to U2](#u1tou2)).
+If the device transitions a link to U1, the link can transition to U2 directly based on the U2 timer of the DS port (described in "Direct Transition from U1 to U2".
 However, if the U2 timer is not set, the device cannot initiate a direct transition from U1 to U2 on its own.
 In that case, the device must bring the link back to U0 before initiating the transition to U2.

 While deciding when to initiate those transitions, a device should consider its exit latencies and performance requirements.
-To help the device make informed decisions about how aggressively it can initiate the transitions, software also provides various exit latency values as described earlier in this document in [Initial setup by software](initial-setup-by-software.md).
+To help the device make informed decisions about how aggressively it can initiate the transitions, software also provides various exit latency values as described earlier in this document in "Initial setup by software".

 If the link is in U1 or U2, a US port can bring the port back into U0 at any time.
 Typically, the US port initiates the transition to U0 when it knows that it is about to send any packets to the host or if it is anticipating a packet from the host.